Skip to main content

 Arroz con Pollo (Chicken with Rice)

-Classic one-pot dish of chicken and rice cooked with vegetables, saffron or achiote, and spices.
-The rice absorbs chicken flavors while cooking together.
-Comfort food found at sodas and home kitchens throughout Costa Rica.
-Often includes peas, carrots, and bell peppers.
+A one-pot dish of chicken and rice cooked with vegetables, saffron or achiote, and spices.
+Because everything cooks together, the rice soaks up the chicken flavor.
+It's standard comfort food at sodas and in home kitchens, usually with peas, carrots, and bell peppers folded in.

 Rondon (Caribbean Stew)